ch98-1/tracker/README.md

 # tracker
 Tracks who and what is where and when it got there.
-Each object has a name that starts with a letter or a number.
+Each object has a name that starts with a letter or a number, exept for "all".
+To perform a command, you do <name> <command>.
+Commands are "in" for going in, "out" for going out, "log" for getting a log for that name in specified time period, "add" for adding that name to the database, "rem" to remove a name from the database, "note" to add a note associated with that name, and "view" to view the note associated with that name.
+You can use name "all" on in, out, log, note, rem, and view command to perform that action for every member in the database.